Nitecore UT32 Headlamp Review

 Retention and Carry

-Primary use for this light is the headband.
-Its a nice comfortable headband.
+The primary use for this light is the headband.
+It’s a nice, comfortable headband.
 Stretchy, and also surprisingly, meshy.

 A pocket clip is also included.
 The clip fits into either of two ridges in the cell tube, but not the bigger of the two headband connectors.
 This means the clip allows up or down carry.